mmikeww/AHK-v2-script-converter/README.md

 ## Usage 3 (Convert V1 Code Fragment, and Unit Testing)
 1. [Download](https://github.com/mmikeww/AHK-v2-script-converter/archive/master.zip) the full repo.
 2. Run `Converter_UI.ahk`, then choose 'Convert v1 Code' button.
-Or run the included `QuickConvertorV2.ahk` directly.
+Or run `QuickConvertorV2.ahk` directly.
 3. Select a string in another program and press XButton1 to convert it, or paste it in the first Edit and press the convert button (orange arrow).
 4. When the cursor is on a function in the edit field, press F1 to search the function in the documentation.
 5. You can run and close the V1 and V2 code with the play buttons.